 Five reasons to study a two-year fast track degree in Birmingham

-Oliver Williams, Head of School for the New Technology Institute, takes us through his top five reasons for why Birmingham is an ideal place to study a two-year fast track game, digital marketing or film course.
+Oliver Williams, Deputy Head of the Birmingham Institute of Creative Arts, takes us through his top five reasons for why Birmingham is an ideal place to study a two-year fast track game, digital marketing or film course.

 Some of the best AAA games in the world are developed right here